 Instructions

-• Continue to cook, stirring constantly, 2–3 minutes at medium heat.
-Add minced garlic, chili powder, cumin, and salt and pepper.
-Stir for 30 seconds to a minute, or until fragrant.
+• Add the remaining 1 tbsp olive oil and the rice to the pan.
+Cook, stirring constantly, for 2 to 3 minutes.
+Stir in the minced garlic, chili powder, cumin, and salt and pepper.
+Cook for 30 seconds to 1 minute, stirring constantly, until fragrant.

-• Remove lid and stir in 2 tablespoons optional lime juice and cilantro.
-Top with the shredded Cheddar cheese and cover the pan with the lid for 1–2 minutes to allow cheese to melt.
-Gently stir in the cheese.
+• Remove the lid and stir in optional lime juice and cilantro.
+Sprinkle the shredded Cheddar cheese evenly over the top.
+Cover again for 1 to 2 minutes until the cheese melts, then gently stir it in.

-• Spoon the finished burrito mixture into individual serving bowls.
-Top burrito bowls with sour cream, chopped cherry tomatoes, chopped cilantro, chopped avocado or guacamole, or any other desired toppings.
-Enjoy immediately!
+• Spoon the burrito mixture into bowls.
+Top with sour cream, chopped cherry tomatoes, cilantro, avocado or guacamole, or any other desired toppings.
+Serve immediately.

 Recipe Notes

-Note 1: Optional toppings: 1/4 cup finely chopped cilantro, chopped avocado or guacamole; 1 small Roma tomato or a handful of cherry tomatoes, chopped; and low-fat sour cream.
+Note 2: Add your favorite toppings: 1/4 cup finely chopped cilantro, chopped avocado or guacamole, 1 small Roma tomato or a handful of cherry tomatoes (chopped), cilantro-lime sauce, and sour cream.

-Storage: Store leftovers in an airtight container in the fridge for up to 4 days.
+Storage: Store leftovers (without any toppings) in an airtight container in the fridge for up to 4 days.
 Reheat in a skillet or microwave until warmed through.

 Nutrition